What is DNA Methylation & Why it’s Your Secret Weapon

 Have you ever wondered why your health outcomes can differ so much from your siblings or parents, even though you share the same genes?
 The answer may lie in tiny chemical tags on your DNA called methyl groups.
 These small molecules can switch genes "on" and "off", influencing everything from your risk of cancer to your chances of living a long and healthy life.

-But what does it really mean, and what does it have to do with you living a long, healthy, and happy life?
+So what is DNA methylation, and what does it have to do with you living a long, healthy, and happy life?

 As it turns out, quite a lot.